kunalJa/kunalJa.github.io/_posts/2018-07-12-return-to-lib-c.md

   - Summer 2018
 ---

-A follow up to the Buffer Overflow attack in which the stack is no longer executable
+A follow up to the Buffer Overflow attack in which the stack is no longer executable.

+[Write up will arrive shortly!]